Find Science and Engineering Schools

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 22,300 jobs for Range Manager in 2016.
+In 2016, there was an estimated number of 22,300 jobs in the United States for Range Manager.
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Range Manager by 2026.
-The BLS estimates 2,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.

 undefined